 Thanks for continuing to read Consumerism Commentary, and welcome to Naked With Cash, Calvin!

 Updated December 27, 2012 and originally published December 24, 2012.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.